 Today, most of the cards holding any value are limited releases or promotional cards given to tournament participants or contest winners.

 Some of the rarest cards or packs are those with errors.
 The booster packs marked with black triangles (placed there to cover up a factory mistake that led to too many packs marked with a “first edition” stamp).
-The shadowless cards that mistakenly do not include the Pokémon’s shadow on the illustration portion of the card.
+The shadowless cards mistakenly do not include the Pokémon’s shadow on the illustration portion of the card.

 It is hard to pin down a definitive list of the most valuable Pokémon cards, because of the volatile nature of a resale-based market.
 The following is a list of the most valuable cards ever sold.